Generalization of the Nualart-Peccati criterion: Introduction and summary of the main results

-where $d_{\text{TV}}$ stands for the total variation distance. \end{thm}
+where $d_{\mathrm{TV}}$ stands for the total variation distance. \end{thm}

 This innovative approach, combining Malliavin calculus and Stein's method, gave a new impetus to the well studied field of normal approximation within Gaussian spaces.
 Indeed, it resulted in spectacular improvements of many classical results previously obtained by the method of moments.
-For an exposition of this fertile line of research, one can consult the book \cite{n-p}, the surveys \cite{p14survey,C14} and the following frequently updated webpage which aims at referencing all the articles dealing with the so-called \textit{Malliavin-Stein method}:
+For an exposition of this fertile line of research, one can consult the book \cite{n-p}, the surveys \cite{p14survey,C14} and the following frequently updated webpage which aims at referencing all the articles dealing with the so-called \textit{Malliavin--Stein method}: \surl{https://sites.google.com/site/malliavinstein/home}.
+Finally, we mention that Theorem~\ref{quantificationtheo} has been generalized in various directions such as the optimality of the rate of convergence \cite{Optimal}, multivariate settings \cite{Tudor,Entropy}, free probability settings \cite{K12} and general homogeneous sums \cite{npsp14}.